craig2050/Microsoft-Healthcare-Analytics-Prediction/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](#https://microsoft.github.io/r-server-hospital-length-of-stay/index.html) file for details.
+This project is licensed under the MIT License - see the [LICENSE]([https://microsoft.github.io/r-server-hospital-length-of-stay/index.html](https://opensource.microsoft.com/codeofconduct/)) file for details.
+For more information, please visit the official project documentation at [Hospital Length of Stay Documentation](https://microsoft.github.io/r-server-hospital-length-of-stay/index.html).